yiuc/devsecops-jenkins-scanner/README.md

 Before starting the installation, ensure that the following prerequisites are met:

+- AWS account with CLI access (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`)
 - Linux base platform (Recommend to use [cloud9](https://aws.amazon.com/pm/cloud9/) )
 - Docker installed
-- AWS account with CLI access (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`)
-- fork https://github.com/yiuc/devsecops-jenkins-scanner to under your manage cause you will require to make change on the repo
+- fork https://github.com/yiuc/devsecops-jenkins-scanner under your manage cause you will require to make change on the repo

 ## 4 Provision

 Follow the steps below to install and configure the DevSecOps Jenkins scanner.

-### 4.1 AWS Resource Creation
+### 4.1 Provision Cloud9 as development terminal

 1. Create Environment in Cloud9 thorugh AWS console
 2. Follow the instruction to fill in the require input
     - Name
-    - Instance Type (Recommend t3.small)
+    - Instance Type (Recommend t3.small or more power)
     - Platform - Amazon Linux 2023
     - use AWS System Manager (SSM) for connection
     - VPC can be default VPC
-    - Recommend to add the storage to 30GB
+3. Click on detail and click Manage EC2 Instance to add the storage to 30GB
-3. open your cloud9 instance in console and start below configuration
+4. open your cloud9 instance in console and start below configuration

 #### 4.1.1 Manual setup in cloud9

-1. Download the source code from the repository: `git clone https://github.com/$YOURID/devsecops-jenkins-scanner`
-2. Set up the environment:
+1. Set up the environment:

     ```bash
     export AWS_PAGER=
     export AWS_REGION=ap-southeast-1
     export ACCOUNT=$(aws sts get-caller-identity --out json --query 'Account' | sed 's/"//g')
+    export YOURID=YOURID
     ```

-    `sed -i 's/yiuc/YOURID/gp' **/*`
+2. Fork Github repo, generate ssh access key `ssh-keygen -t rsa`
+3. add your ssh public key into your repo Deploy keys session to get access right.
+4. Download the source code from the repository: `git clone git@github.com:$YOURID/devsecops-jenkins-scanner`
+5. Modify the repo name `find . -type f -exec sed -i "s/yiuc/$YOURID/g" {} +`

-3. Create a private ECR repository for the "jenkins-master" image:
+6. Create a private ECR repository for the "jenkins-master" image:

     ```bash
     aws ecr create-repository --repository-name jenkins-master --image-scanning-configuration scanOnPush=false --region $AWS_REGION
     ```

-4. Manually build the Jenkins master image and upload it to ECR:
+7. Manually build the Jenkins master image and upload it to ECR:

     ```bash
     docker build --platform linux/amd64 -t jenkins-master jenkins-master-image/. ;\